-- 1. Provide Common Content A Background and Context, relative to the proposed change. - 2.
-Provide a description of the first program that will be taught 50% or more via distance education. - 3.
-Describe the infrastructure to support distance delivery methods to include the learning management system and the administrative structure the support distance education. - 4.
-Describe how faculty members will be trained in distance delivery methodology and how courses will be developed. - 5.
-Describe technical support for students enrolled in courses delivered by distance methods and technical support for faculty members. - 6.
-Document compliance with Standard 10.6 (distance and correspondence education) of the Principles of Accreditation. - 7.
-Document the institution's approval in any state where distance education students may be located. - 8.
-Provide Common Content B Faculty Qualifications, relative to the proposed change. - 9.
-Provide Common Content C Resources, relative to the proposed change. - 10.
-Describe how effectiveness of programs offered via distance delivery will be assessed. - 11.
+- Submit a prospectus to include the following: - 1.
+A completed Substantive Change Cover Sheet [PDF]. - 2.
+Provide Common Content A Background and Context, relative to the proposed change. - 3.
+Provide a description of the first program that will be taught 50% or more via distance education. - 4.
+Describe the infrastructure to support distance delivery methods to include the learning management system and the administrative structure the support distance education. - 5.
+Describe how faculty members will be trained in distance delivery methodology and how courses will be developed. - 6.
+Describe technical support for students enrolled in courses delivered by distance methods and technical support for faculty members. - 7.
+Document compliance with Standard 10.6 (distance and correspondence education) of the Principles of Accreditation. - 8.
+Document the institution's approval in any state where distance education students may be located. - 9.
+Provide Common Content B Faculty Qualifications, relative to the proposed change. - 10.
+Provide Common Content C Resources, relative to the proposed change. - 11.
+Describe how effectiveness of programs offered via distance delivery will be assessed. - 12.
 Provide Common Content D Institutional Evaluation and Assessment Processes, relative to the proposed change.